isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 How best to do it depends on the code, the pressure for updates, the backgrounds of the developers, and the available tool.
 Here are some (very general) ideas:

-* The ideal is "just upgrade everything."
+* The ideal is “just upgrade everything.”
 That gives the most benefits for the shortest total time.
   In most circumstances, it is also impossible.
 * We could convert a code base module for module, but any rules that affects interfaces (especially ABIs), such as [use `span`](#SS-views), cannot be done on a per-module basis.
-* We could convert code "bottom up" starting with the rules we estimate will give the greatest benefits and/or the least trouble in a given code base.
+* We could convert code “bottom up” starting with the rules we estimate will give the greatest benefits and/or the least trouble in a given code base.
 * We could start by focusing on the interfaces, e.g., make sure that no resources are lost and no pointer is misused.
   This would be a set of changes across the whole code base, but would most likely have huge benefits.
   Afterwards, code hidden behind those interfaces can be gradually modernized without affecting other code.